-- (a) Acreage with excessive actual yields that have been replaced and acreage with assigned yields will be used when calculating the average acreage. - (b) Insured acreage exceeds the limitations permitted by the policy if 1 or 2 apply: - The current year's insurable acreage (including applicable PP acreage) using the inconsistent approved APH yield is greater than 400 percent of the average number of acres with actual/assigned yields reported for APH purposes in the APH database.
+- (a) Acreage with excessive actual yields that have been replaced and acreage with assigned yields will be used when calculating the average acreage. - (b) Insured acreage exceeds the limitations permitted by the policy if 1 or 2 apply: - The current year's insurable acreage (including applicable PP acreage) using the inconsistent approved APH yield is greater than 400 percent of the average number of acres with actual/assigned yields reported for APH purposes in the APH database. - (4) Examples.
+See Exh.
+18 B for an example of when inconsistent approved APH yields and insured acreage limitations criteria are met and an example of when that criteria is not met.

 - a To determine if the 400 percent acreage limitation has been exceeded: - i Total the acres for years that have actual/assigned yields reported; - ii Divide the total acres by the number of years for which actual/assigned yields have been reported and round the result according to the crop's acreage rounding rules.
 [See Exh.
 2B].
 The result is the average acres; and - iii Multiply the average acreage by 4.00.
-If the insurable acreage for the current crop year using the inconsistent yield is greater than the result, the acreage limitation is exceeded. - When there is only one existing APH database, all of the current year's acreage for the same P/T/TMA would be included in the comparison, regardless of whether the current year's insurable acreage is contained in one or more APH databases. - Example 1: The approved APH yield is 40 bushels and the Tyield is 22 bushels.
+If the insurable acreage for the current crop year using the inconsistent yield is greater than the result, the acreage limitation is exceeded. - When there is only one existing APH database, all of the current year's acreage for the same P/T/TMA would be included in the comparison, regardless of whether the current year's insurable acreage is contained in one or more APH databases. - Example 1: The approved APH yield is 40 bushels and the T-yield is 22 bushels.
 An average of 3 acres per year was used to establish the 40 bushel approved APH yield.
-In 2011, the insured plants 400 acres in the same unit.
+In 2012, the insured plants 400 acres in the same unit.
 Since there are no other APH databases with approved APH vields with actual/assigned yield to compare, the approved APH yield of 40 bushels is compared to the T-yield of 22 bushels which is greater than 115 percent.
 Additionally, the insured planted 400 acres in the same unit where the average number of acres used to establish the yield was 3 acres.
 The 400 percent acreage limitation is exceeded and the approved APH yield is reduced to the county T-Yield, unless it is determined there is a valid agronomic basis to support the inconsistent approved APH yield.